TootSDK/TootSDK/CONTRIBUTING.md

 It is recommended to include unit tests covering your changes.

+We use [Jazzy](https://github.com/realm/jazzy) for our documentation page.
+To update the docs, execute `./Scripts/updatedocs.sh`

 ### Talk to the team 🤙

 We'd love it if you'd talk to us over on the Fediverse!
 Current maintainers and admins for TootSDK are: